You are here

 Alumni career needs, whether for new graduates or experienced attorneys differ from those of current students.
 Our goal - through individual counseling sessions, alumni-specific career programming, employer and search firm outreach, continuous research regarding various career resources, and the ongoing development of this website - is to address these needs.
 We have successfully assisted hundreds of alumni with career transitions as well as general career goals and counseling.
 We maintain lists of legal recruiters and other tools for job searching in NY and other jurisdictions; please contact the CCPD at 914-422-4217 or firstname.lastname@example.org for further information.

-In addition to working with on your professional goals, we would also would be delighted to have you volunteer your time in several ways: as a career fair participant, program panelist, informational interviewer, and/or as a part of contact at your employer.
+In addition to working with you on your professional goals, we would also would be delighted to have you volunteer your time in several ways: as a career fair participant, program panelist, informational interviewer, and/or as a part of contact at your employer.

 Returning to Work?